 As soon as a teenager turns 16 years of age, they are legally eligible to drive.
 For most youngsters, this is a huge milestone and achievement as it marks their approach into adulthood, and have more freedom.
 However, most often, the thrill of driving and speed can have dangerous, and fatal effects.

-According to a survey conducted by Insurance Institute for Highway Safety, the fatal crash rate per mile driven for 16-19 year-olds is nearly 3 times the rate for drivers ages 20 and over in the United States.
+According to a survey conducted by the Insurance Institute for Highway Safety, the fatal crash rate per mile driven for 16-19-year-olds is nearly 3 times the rate for drivers ages 20 and over in the United States.
 The risk of accidents amongst drivers aged 16 and 17 is the highest.
 In the year 2018, 7 percent of motor crash death victims were teenagers.
-In 2017, it was noted in a survey that the leading cause of death in teenagers between 13 to 19 years olds was motor vehicle crashes.
+In 2017, it was noted in a survey that the leading cause of death in teenagers between 13 to 19 years old was motor vehicle crashes.

 These numbers are alarming, even when there are strict rules for graduating licenses and proper training.
 The same survey also revealed that deaths due to motor vehicle accidents in male teens aged 16-19 years were twice that of female teens.

-Another disturbing fact is that more teen driving accidents are caused in presence of teenage passengers – the more the number of passengers, aged between 16 and 19 years, the higher the risk of a crash.
+Another disturbing fact is that more teen driving accidents are caused in the presence of teenage passengers – the more the number of passengers, aged between 16 and 19 years, the higher the risk of a crash.
 In 2018, 57 percent of the deaths of teenage passengers in passenger vehicles occurred in vehicles driven by another teenager.
 Among the deaths of passengers of all ages, 12 percent occurred when a teenager was driving.

-A study by National Household Travel Survey conducted in 2017 indicated that the crash rate per mile driven is higher in new teen drivers, especially in the first month of getting their license.
+A study by the National Household Travel Survey conducted in 2017 indicated that the crash rate per mile driven is higher in new teen drivers, especially in the first month of getting their license.